redis-rb/redis-client/README.md

 redis.call("HMSET", "hash", "foo", "1", "bar", "2")
 ```

-Any other type requires the caller to explictly cast the argument as a string.
+Any other type requires the caller to explicitly cast the argument as a string.

 Keywords arguments are treated as Redis command flags: